rhdpin/nhltv-fetcher/README.md

 External media player applications (like [Kodi](https://kodi.tv/)) can be customized so that game end time is not shown.

 ## Features
-* Made with .NET 6.0 / C#
+* Made with .NET 8.0 / C#
 * Command-line interface
 * Choose a game or get latest game of a team
 * Download game as MP4 file
-* View game stream with VLC without saving to file
+* View game stream with MPV or VLC without saving to file
-* Publish game feed as HTTP-stream for devices not capable accessing games in other means
+* Publish game feed as HTTP-stream for devices not capable of accessing games in other means

 ## Requirements
 * Active NHL.TV subscription is needed